 The problem is that this idea of white hat vs. black hat is largely a false dichotomy.
 Tactics that some consider to be “white hat” would be termed “grey hat” by others.

 The fact is that Google wants people to naturally link to your content, but not even that is completely true, read the article on linkbait.
 This is the only purely “white hat” strategy.
 But waiting for people to link to our website is hardly search engine optimization (SEO) as most would describe it.
 It is also a strategy that is unlikely to yield ANY returns, at least not in the short term.

 Taking Google’s “natural linkbuilding” approach is problematic for a number of reasons.
 Firstly, there is the share amount of content that is produced.
 It’s estimated that every day over two million blog posts are published.

 That makes it very difficult to stand out, even if you are creating great content.
 Secondly even if you are not building links, your competition will be.
 By not using SEO your business may be at a disadvantage.
-Lastly, natural link building doesn't work that well in many industries.
-Some industries simply don't lend themselves to having their content widely shared naturally.
+Lastly, natural link our official website doesn’t work that well in many industries.
+Some industries simply don’t lend themselves to having their content widely shared naturally.

 So SEO is here to stay, at least for now.
 But if “white hat” vs. “blackhat” doesn’t really mean anything, how should we compare the different SEO tactics which are available.
 Here are a different set of measures.

 The first question you need is what level of risk you are willing to assume.
 Whenever you build links there will be some risk involved.
 Plenty of people thought of guest posting as a relatively low risk activity until they were penalized for doing so.
 What is considered completely white hat today maybe looked at much less favourably in the future.
 On the other hand risk and reward are linked.
 Pursuing a high risk SEO strategy can result in high rankings relatively fast.